Mail order specialists

 Irises will be sold as large, home grown divisions from February to early winter, depending on the weather conditions.

 There is a minimum order of £30 plant value for Alstroemeria, Iris or combined orders.
+This does not include the Iris Collections, which are posted separately via Royal Mail small package.

 Orders will be acknowledged personally by e-mail within a few days, giving an estimated delivery date.
 In normal circumstances, Alstroemeria plants will usually be despatched within 2 to 3 weeks from receipt of your order according to plant availability, but in extremes of hot (or cold) temperatures, plants will be held here in the nursery until the weather improves.
 Irises will be despatched from early February through to early winter, depending on the weather.